EU fears death of free media in eastern Europe

 And pro-free press MEPs suggested a long list of possible ways to deal with the problem.

-These included: using anti-state aid and anti-monopoly laws to prevent hostile take-overs; creating a new law against 'SLAPPs' - malicious lawsuits against reporters; withholding EU budget funds from abusers; and triggering emergency sanctions under the EU treaty's 'Article 7', which required a four-fifths' majority, instead of a consensus to put them into life.
+These included: using anti-state aid and anti-monopoly laws to prevent take-overs; creating a new law against 'SLAPPs' - malicious lawsuits against reporters; withholding EU funds from abusive states; and triggering emergency sanctions under the EU treaty's 'Article 7', which required a four-fifths' majority, instead of a consensus to put them into life.

 "No EU money without EU values," Larence Farreng, a French Liberal MEP, said.

-But at the same time, MEPs from ruling parties in the region, castigated their colleagues for peddling "fake news" on the issue in a bid to discredit "conservative" politicians, who disagreed with the EU's "leftist" agenda.
+But at the same time, MEPs from ruling parties in the region castigated their colleagues for peddling "fake news" on the issue in a bid to discredit "conservative" politicians, who disagreed with the EU's "leftist" agenda.

-Beata Szydło, a former Polish prime minister for the ruling Law and Justice party, claimed, falsely that the new media tax was designed to hit only global tech firms such as Google or Facebook.
+Beata Szydło, a former Polish prime minister for the ruling Law and Justice party, claimed, falsely, that its new media tax was designed to hit only global tech firms such as Google or Facebook.

-"You should not organise such debates ... this debate is disinformation and fake news," she said.
+"You should not organise such debates ... this debate is disinformation," she said.

-"The real violation is here in this house, because here your only standard is your reason to express your crazy ideas about Europe."
+"The real violation is here in this house, because here your only standard is your reason to express your crazy ideas about Europe," German far-right MEP Christine Anderson also said.

-"Anything that you don't agree with you just call 'fake news' ... you want everything to be climate-neutral and gender-mainstreamed and that beautiful world, you don't want anyone to destroy that," German far-right MEP Christine Anderson said.
+"Anything that you don't agree with you just call 'fake news' ... you want everything to be climate-neutral and gender-mainstreamed and that beautiful world, you don't want anyone to destroy that," Anderson said.